 Canada

 The v7 Tritype test is a proper test.
 It is organized and accurate.
-It uses picture cards, multiple choice questions and open-ended questions. https://enneagramtritypetest.com
+It uses picture cards, multiple-choice questions, and open-ended questions. https://enneagramtritypetest.com

 -